yugabyte/bank-of-anthos/DEMO.md

     replicas.master=1,replicas.tserver=1,enableLoadBalancer=False \
     --create-namespace --namespace $namespace
     done
     ```

 1. Build the Docker containers and deploy them into Minikube.
 The [magic](https://skaffold.dev/docs/environment/local-cluster/) happens in the first eval where your environment variables point skaffold to Minikube.
-I like to turn off the load generator until everything settles and it's time to start the demo.

     ```
     eval $(minikube -p minikube docker-env)